kammitama5/kammitama5.github.io/_posts/2018-7-26-Thursday-July-26th.md

    to build my own editor, probably in Haskell (and I probably will!).
 I really think that's so awesome!!

- - Today, we worked on the StartOver aka Restart button..but we already have a Restart button that does something else, so.. :)
+ - Today, we worked on the StartOver aka Restart button..but we already have a Restart button that does something else, so.. :) You can see it on the right hand side to the left of the ```historySlider``` .Its centre is on (0, -9)

  <img src="/images/GSoc_/startover.png" width="500">

- - And also, the fast-forward button
+ - And also, the fast-forward button, which is on (-4, -9), as seen on the coordinate plane, where the x is the value for the centre of the button.

  <img src="/images/GSoc_/fastforward.png" width="500">

  - One thing it does is tie to the range on the ```SpeedSlider```, so we had to ensure that the values were fenced to reflect that with respect to the range of the fast forward button.

 ## So that's..pretty much it